pluralonline/plural-java-sdk/README.md

 - 3. EMI Calculator
 - 4. Hash Verification

-####  Only Non Seamless Integration Api Supported
+####  Only Non-Seamless Integration API Supported

-    This sdk only supports non seamless integration, which means that user will always need to redirect end users to payment gateways where they'll select their preferred payment method and finally complete payment.
+    This SDK only supports non-seamless integration, which means that merchants will always need to redirect end users to payment gateways where they'll select their preferred payment method and finally complete payment.

 API ENDPOINT :
 ```java